HARRY NOVAK PROFILE

 LAKE

-(1980 - a living dead snoozefest) and THE
+(1980 - a living dead snoozefest), THE

 LIVING DEAD GIRL